Exploring the intersection of scientific advancement and ontological discourse

 First Roundtable Discussion

-First Roundtable Discussion — Bint Jebail Cultural Center, Dearborn, Michigan — January 2, 2026
+First Roundtable — Bint Jebail Cultural Center, Dearborn, Michigan — January 2, 2026

 Presenter — Science & Faith Forum